-a.
-Trilogy has a 'Liquidity Policy' which requires the tabling of a report to the Treasury Committee and Executive Committee on a regular basis and to the Board monthly.
-The report uses the following assumptions to monitor liquidity (which assumptions may change from time-to-time as reviewed) and balance the maturity of assets and the maturity of liabilities:
+- a.
+Trilogy Funds has a 'Liquidity Policy' which requires the tabling of a report to the Treasury Committee and Executive Committee on a regular basis and to the Board monthly.
+The report uses the following assumptions to monitor liquidity (which assumptions may change from time-to-time as reviewed) and balance the maturity of assets and the maturity of liabilities: - i. forecast investor redemptions are based on the larger of:

-i.
-Forecast investor redemptions are based on the larger of:
+A.known pending redemptions from withdrawals received; or

-- Known pending redemptions from withdrawals received; or - An amount equal to 35% of forecast monthly investor inflows.
+B.an amount equal to 35% of forecast monthly investor inflows.

-ii.Forecast drawdowns are based on the latest individual loan forecasts from Trilogy's Lending Department noting all scheduled inflows and outflows for individual mortgages.
+ii. forecast drawdowns are based on the latest individual loan forecasts from Trilogy Funds' Lending Department noting all scheduled inflows and outflows for individual mortgages.

 The assumptions used to monitor liquidity are stress tested on a regular basis via sensitivity analysis that is provided to the Treasury Committee.
-Trilogy has no reason to believe that it will not have sufficient cash or cash equivalents to meet its projected cash needs over the next 12 months or that it will not continue to do so going forward.
+Trilogy Funds has no reason to believe that it will not have sufficient cash or cash equivalents to meet its projected expenses, liabilities and other cash needs over the next 12 months or that it will not continue to do so going forward.

 - b.
-Some significant risks that may affect the liquidity of the Trust could be: - A large number of redemptions of an amount more than the available liquidity of the Trust; - Delays in settlements from Borrowers to repay the loan; and, or - Borrower defaults. - c.
+Some significant risks that may affect the liquidity of the Trust could be: - i. a large number of redemptions of an amount more than the available liquidity of the Trust; - ii. delays in settlements from Borrowers to repay the loan; and/or - iii. borrower defaults. - c.
 The policy of the Trust is to balance the maturity of assets and the maturity of liabilities.
 This is done as part of the process of producing a rolling 12-month cash flow and is managed and monitored by the Treasury Committee.